-In response to the COVID-19 pandemic, the Company was proactive in procuring personal protective equipment and sanitizing supplies for its facilities.
-The Company also implemented a series of enhanced health and safety measures across the organization, such as reconfiguring work spaces and staggering manufacturing shifts to allow for social distancing, introducing temperature screening protocols, enhancing facility cleaning, limiting non-essential travel and restricting the number of visitors to our facilities.
-Further, the Company established remote working arrangements, where possible, supported by the use of virtual meeting capabilities.
+Beginning in February 2020, in response to the onset of the coronavirus pandemic, the Company was proactive in procuring personal protective equipment and sanitizing supplies for its facilities.
+The Company implemented a series of enhanced health and safety measures across the organization, such as reconfiguring work spaces and staggering manufacturing shifts to allow for social distancing, introducing temperature screening protocols, enhancing facility cleaning, limiting non-essential travel and restricting the number of visitors to its facilities.